bolt-project/bolt/README.md

 Requirements
 ------------
-Bolt supports Python 2.7 and 3.4, and its only primary dependency is numpy.

-For Spark functionality, Bolt requires Spark 1.4+ which can be obtained [here](http://spark.apache.org/downloads.html).
+Bolt supports Python 2.7+ and Python 3.4+.
+The core library is pure Python, the only primary requirement is numpy, and for Spark functionality it requires Spark 1.4+ which can be obtained [here](http://spark.apache.org/downloads.html).

 Examples
 --------

-Let's create a `BoltArray` from an existing array (loading from external sources will be added soon).
+Let's create a `BoltArray` from an existing array.

 ```
 >> from bolt import array